linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

 ### **Step 5: Bash Script for SSH Login Handling (`ssh_approval.sh`)**

 This script handles the SSH login process, sends approval notifications via Pushbullet, and checks the approval status from the database before allowing access.
+The database connection now includes the port number.

 ```bash
 #!/bin/bash